topdata-software-gmbh/topdata-webservice-connector-sw6/README.md

 Settings - System - Plugins - TopdataConnector menu (... on the right) - Config

-TopData will give you API User-ID, API Key, API Salt.
+TopData will give you:

+- API User-ID
+- API Key
+- API Salt

 After saving credentials you can test connection, just select TopData Plugins menu item in main menu and press "Test" button in TopData Connector block.